 If you’re planning to visit Australia and have the opportunity to spend some time out in the country, take that chance.
-If you have the chance to stay with relatives or friends in a country town or on a farm, you will definitely not be bored.
+If you have the opportunity to stay with relatives or friends in a country town or on a farm, you will definitely not be bored.
 There are lots of things you can do in and around a country town that won’t cost you a lot, or even come free but will give you a better idea of the lives of the people in the community.

 Visit the saleyards